isomerpages/moe-admiraltysec/_acad-curr-and-apl/Academic Curriculum/Computing.md

 description: ""
 third_nav_title: Academic Curriculum
 ---
 Introduction
 ------------

-**Objectives**

-Admiralty Secondary School offers Computing as an 'O' Level subject to provide students with the foundation in logical thinking, computational thinking and skills to participate in a rapidly changing technological environment.

-In alignment with the school's vision -- Values-centric, Thinking School, the subject involves formal reasoning, logic and algorithmic thinking, and the reformulation of a problem so that a computer-based solution is viable.
-It allows students to develop their ideas and creativity through the use of information and communication technology (ICT) and hence contribute to society.
+<div id="_ptod_27731" class="ive_editable ive_ptod ive_content" style=""><p><span style="background-color: transparent;"><b><u>Objectives<br></u></b></span><span style="background-color: transparent;">Admiralty Secondary School offers Computing as an 'O' Level subject to provide students with the foundation in logical thinking, computational thinking and skills to participate in a rapidly changing technological environment.</span></p><p><span style="background-color: transparent;">In alignment with the school's vision -- Values-centric, Thinking School, the subject involves formal reasoning, logic and algorithmic thinking, and the reformulation of a problem so that a computer-based solution is viable.
+It allows students to develop their ideas and creativity through the use of information and communication technology (ICT) and hence contribute to society.</span></p><p><span style="background-color: transparent;"><b><u>Approaches<br></u></b>The teaching of Computing is largely anchored by applied learning.

-**Approaches**

-The teaching of Computing is largely anchored by applied learning.
 Students approach the learning based on solving open-ended problems and learn by doing.
 With integrative use of hardware and software, students created new artefacts to solve real-world problems.
-They devise solutions using Phyton and Excel Spreadsheets.

-Students are also required to produce a programming project that involves the use of Raspberry Pi to carry certain tasks such as temperature monitoring and word display.
-They have to read datasheets, connect the electronic components together and code solutions to achieve the objectives.
+They devise solutions using Phyton and Excel Spreadsheets.</span><br></p><p>Students are also required to produce a programming project that involves the use of Raspberry Pi to carry certain tasks such as temperature monitoring and word display.
+They have to read datasheets, connect the electronic components together and code solutions to achieve the objectives.</p></div>

 Organisation
 ------------